dcmartin/motion-ai/docs/QUICKSTART.md

 ### C. FTP (optional)
 A basic FTP server is provided in the built-in community add-on catalog.
-Visit the **Supervisor** panel item and view the app store.
+Visit the **Supervisor** panel item and view the Add-on Store.

 ## Step 6: Install Motion Ã👁